-Detection ROCs.
 Another way to test the predictions of the competing models is to simply plot the "detection ROCs" from each filler-similarity condition.
 For this kind of ROC, a hit consists of any ID from a TP lineup (guilty suspect ID or filler ID) and a false alarm consists of any ID from a TA lineup (innocent suspect ID or filler ID).
 The three models make qualitatively different predictions about the order of the ROCs across the three filler-similarity conditions.

-The Ensemble model predicts that the detection ROC curves will be ordered lowsimilarity > medium-similarity > high-similarity, as they were for the detection-plusidentification ROCs shown earlier in Figure 2.
-The prediction arises because in a TP lineup, fewer and fewer IDs should be made as the members of the lineup look more and more like the guilty suspect (because the difference-score decision variable becomes smaller, on average).
-The Independent Observations and Integration models both make the opposite prediction.
-That is, they both predict that the detection ROC curves will be ordered high-similarity > mediumsimilarity > low-similarity.
-According to the Independent Observations model, in a TP lineup, making the fillers more similar to the suspect should increase the chances that someone exceeds the decision criterion (elevating the hit rate).
-According to the Integration model, in a TP lineup, making the fillers more similar to the suspect should increase the summed decision variable, thereby also increasing the chances that someone exceeds the decision criterion (elevating the hit rate).
+The ensemble model predicts that the detection ROC curves will be ordered low-similarity > medium-similarity > high-similarity, as they were for the detection-plus-identification ROCs shown earlier in Figure 2.
+The prediction arises because in a TP lineup, fewer and fewer IDs should be made as the members of the lineup look more and more like the guilty suspect (because the difference score decision variable becomes smaller, on average).
+The independent observations and integration models both make the opposite prediction.
+That is, they both predict that the detection ROC curves will be ordered high-similarity > medium-similarity > low-similarity.
+According to the independent observations model, in a TP lineup, making the fillers more similar to the suspect should increase the chances that someone exceeds the decision criterion (elevating the hit rate).
+According to the integration model, in a TP lineup, making the fillers more similar to the suspect should increase the summed decision variable, thereby also increasing the chances that someone exceeds the decision criterion (elevating the hit rate).
 No such effects should be observed in TA lineups.

 Figure 11 shows the detection ROCs based on data reported by Colloff et al. (2021).
-Clearly, the high-similarity condition yields the lowest ROC, as uniquely predicted by the Ensemble model.
-The low-similarity condition very slightly exceeds the medium-similarity condition, but those two ROC curves basically fall atop one another.
-Although these results are not perfectly in accordance with predictions made by the Ensemble model, they are close.
-By contrast, the ROCs qualitatively differ from predictions made by the Independent Observations model and the Integration model.
+Clearly, the high-similarity condition yields the lowest ROC, as uniquely predicted by the ensemble model.